elmot/qemu-lm3s/Readme.md

 Features
 ---
-Uses QEMU emulation of TI lm3s811evb.QEMU is run with some garbage (README file) instead of kernel image.
+Uses QEMU emulation of TI lm3s811evb.
+QEMU is run with some garbage (README file) instead of kernel image.
 The binary is uploaded via gdb anyway but qemu requires some kernel to start.

 QEMU cmd arguments: